 Thanks in large part to the voice acting of One Flew Over the Cuckoo’s Nest’s Brad Dourif as Chucky, this pint-sized murderer has joined the ranks of iconic killers from slasher films.
-His bloody legacy has spawned a slew of sequels, most recently 2017’s surprisingly fun Cult of Chucky.
+His bloody legacy has spawned a slew of sequels, including 2017’s surprisingly fun Cult of Chucky and 2019's well-received Child's Play reboot featuring Aubrey Plaza and Mark Hamill as the voice of the killer doll.
 The franchise follows occult serial killer Charles Lee Ray (named after actual murderers Charles Manson, Lee Harvey Oswald, and James Earl Ray), who transfers his spirit into a “Good Guy” doll to avoid death and terrorizes the many unfortunate people who cross the path of the vessel in which his soul resides.

 Related: The 5 Scariest Haunted Dolls

 All the dolls from Dolls

 Beating Child’s Play to theaters by a year, Stuart Gordon’s Dolls presents an equally grisly but very different story of deadly playthings.
 Equal parts twisted fairy tale (from the screenwriter of Troll, no less) and old dark house film, Dolls crams every shadowy frame with tons of creepy dolls.
 Not to mention the doll-like fate that befalls one of the doomed punk girls who takes refuge in the old house, or the grisly discovery of what lies beneath those porcelain features …

 Annabelle from The Conjuring, Annabelle, Annabelle: Creation and Annabelle Comes Home